| Explore Your choices

 Clinical Pastoral Education

 Established in 2005, our Clinical Pastoral Education (CPE) program is currently the only Jewish CPE program in the Washington, D.C. area.
 It is also one of the few CPE programs in the region specializing in long-term care.
-The program offers 400 hours of clinical training and is accredited by the College of Pastoral Supervision and Psychotherapy.
+The program offers 400 hours of clinical training and is accredited by the Clinical Pastoral Education-International.

 Our CPE training integrates religious perspectives, personal experiences and behavioral sciences with the realities of pastoral care.
 The program is designed for those who work, or seek to work, with people facing life-changing events.